SCHD vs JEPI vs JEPQ in taxable vs Roth IRA in 2026: tax drag before yield

 SCHD is designed around dividend-paying U.S. companies selected for fundamental strength and dividend quality.
 Schwab's page highlights the fund as a low-cost ETF that tracks the Dow Jones U.S. Dividend 100 Index.
 For taxable investors, that structure is usually easier to analyze than an option-premium income fund.

 Qualified-dividend treatment is the big reason investors often prefer dividend-growth ETFs in taxable accounts.
-Fidelity explains that qualified dividends are taxed at long-term capital gains rates, while ordinary dividends are taxed at ordinary income rates.
+IRS Publication 550 separates ordinary dividends from qualified dividends, and IRS Topic 404 says the payer should identify ordinary and qualified dividend amounts on Form 1099-DIV.
 The actual character still depends on fund reporting, holding periods, hedging, and year-end tax documents, but SCHD's job is closer to classic dividend equity income than covered-call-style monthly cash flow.

 The tradeoff is that SCHD's cash flow may be less exciting.
 It will not usually satisfy someone trying to create large monthly income right now.
 But lower excitement can be a feature.
 A taxable account benefits from investments you can hold without constantly reacting to monthly distribution changes.
 Boring, in finance, is often just "less likely to make you open a spreadsheet at midnight."